VictorAzariah/PathPlunderer/README.md

 # PathPlunderer

-PathPlunderer is a tool used to brute-force URIs (directories and files) in websites.
+A fast, simple, recursive content discovery tool written in Python.
+This tool is used to brute-force URIs (directories and files) in websites.

 # Changes